Easy to follow Aloo Gosht recipe, a delicious lamb curry that can be eaten with rice, couscous, any flatbread and even French baguette!

 - Add the garlic, ginger, cinnamon, cardamom, bay leaves, coriander, cumin, turmeric and half the garam masala.
 Stir thoroughly for 30 seconds.

-- Add the tomatoes, chilli and 200ml water, stir and bring to boil.
+- Add the tomatoes, chilli and water, stir and bring to boil.

 - Add the lamb, bring back to boil, cover and simmer for 1 and a half hours.

 - Add the potatoes and salt, stir, bring back to boil, cover and simmer for another 30 minutes or so until the potatoes are done.
-If you'd like more gravy, add the rest of the water.
+If you’d like more gravy, add more water.

 - Stir the curry a few times during this final cooking stage, especially if you prefer it dry, to stop the bottom from catching.